Pauldwyer/Choose-your-adventure/README.md

 As a Returning user

-- I want to have multiple ways the story can send so i can experienc them all.
+- I want to have multiple ways the story can send so i can experience them all.
 - I want to feel the different choices to be interesting and not repetitive.

 As a Site Owner